NovatecConsulting/opentelemetry-training/tutorial/content/exercises/otel_in_action/_index.md

 ## Accessing the demo application components

+### URLs and Ports

 As you could see in the results of the `docker ps` call in the previous exercise most application components expose their service over a certain port.

 Via those ports it is possible to access the various exposed UIs.

-If you run your application with a local container daemon, simply access them via `localhost`.
-If you are using a cloud-based setup like Codespaces or Gitpod , please see the section "How to use this lab".
+If you run your application with a local devcontainer environment, you can simply access them via `localhost`.

 Especially the [section](/exercises/introduction/#important-differences-between-local-and-remote-way-of-running-the-lab) about ports and hostnames is relevant here.